Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Discussion

-The beam pattern for K1 is expected to be compact, while the pattern we see in Fig.~\ref{fig:maps_collage} shows a bimodal distribution.
-The cause of this is under investigation.
-We suspect an optical issue interior to the cryostat, since the mapped beams are not consistent with a 0.3~deg pointing offset due to the tilted cryostat, and all other exterior alignments were as expected.
+The beam pattern for K1 is expected to be compact, as it is near the Cassegrain focus, but the patterns we see in Fig.~\ref{fig:maps_collage} are smaller than expected.
+We interpret this as an axial position offset of the feedhorn locations inside the cryostat that places the focus closer to the surface of K1 than intended.
+Routine compensation with the telescope secondary actuator still allows TIME to reach focus on-sky.
+Centroid positions are roughly as expected, with small position offsets.
 We have shown that the mapper is capable of rapid measurement of beam profiles on each optic, facilitating useful comparison with simulated data and helping to narrow down the problem space.